vert-x/vert-x.github.io/docs_md/gradle_dev.md

 If you don't want it to be included in the `lib` directory you should add it as `provided`.

 Once you've changed your dependencies just run `./gradlew idea` or `./gradlew eclipse` again to update your IDE project files with the new dependencies.

+# Installing your module in Maven local

+Use `./gradlew install` to install your module in your local Maven repository.

 # Pushing your module to Maven